Is It Worth Making a Website for a Small Business?

 by Cory Loxton-McMahon

-published on November 1st 2024 and last updated 20 days ago
+published on November 1st 2024 and last updated a month ago

 When small businesses consider marketing and brand awareness, a common question comes up: Is it worth making a website for a small business?
 At JamSurface.io, we know the web design landscape in Calgary well, and we’re here to answer this question thoroughly.
 A website is an essential tool for most businesses, big or small, but let’s break down exactly why it’s worth the investment, especially if you’re a small business.